Jasmitha-05/ip/docs/README.md

->- :exclamation: **Stitch chatbot can handle all inputs even those with extra spaces between the COMMAND, DESCRIPTION, FORMAT, DATE** to provide more flexibility for users
+>- **Stitch chatbot can handle all inputs even those with extra spaces between the COMMAND, DESCRIPTION, FORMAT, DATE** to provide more flexibility for users